 Choose the best

 Sprouts should smell fresh and green and be firm to the touch.
-Avoid any with browning, that are floppy or that smell acidic or otherwise suspicious.
+Avoid any that are browning, floppy, have an acidic smell or are otherwise suspicious.

 Keep sealed and chilled.
 Best eaten very soon after purchase.

-Beansprouts can be added to the last stages of any stir-fried dish, but to ensure even cooking, are best first lightly cooked separately, ideally in a microwave.
+Beansprouts can be added to the last stages of any stir-fried dish.
+However, to ensure even cooking, it's best to lightly cook them separately first, ideally in a microwave.

-It’s also best to pre-cook beansprouts if planned as an addition to a cold dish or salad.
+It’s also best to pre-cook beansprouts if using as an addition to a cold dish or salad.